 Although it varies by company, if your horse is age 15 or older, you’ll have a tough time finding major medical insurance that will cover him.

+The second type of equine insurance is surgical.
 Unlike major medical policies, which cover all types of veterinary costs, surgical policies only come into play if your horse needs an operation.

 They cover expenses directly related to the surgery, such as the surgeon’s fee and the price of the anesthetic used on the horse during the procedure.
 They don’t cover the cost of the hospital stay before and after the procedure, which can be a large part of the bill.
 However, if major medical insurance is out of your price range, surgical is the next best thing—and better than no insurance at all.